htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``AUTH_SSL_SERVER_CERTFILE`` :index:`AUTH_SSL_SERVER_CERTFILE`
     The path and file name of the file containing the public certificate for the server side of a communication authenticating with SSL.
+On Linux, this defaults to ``/etc/pki/tls/certs/localhost.crt``.

 ``AUTH_SSL_CLIENT_CERTFILE`` :index:`AUTH_SSL_CLIENT_CERTFILE`
     The path and file name of the file containing the public certificate for the client side of a communication authenticating with SSL.
+If no client certificate is provided, then the client may authenticate as the user ``anonymous@ssl``.

 ``AUTH_SSL_SERVER_KEYFILE`` :index:`AUTH_SSL_SERVER_KEYFILE`
     The path and file name of the file containing the private key for the server side of a communication authenticating with SSL.
+On Linux, this defaults to ``/etc/pki/tls/private/localhost.key``.

 ``AUTH_SSL_CLIENT_KEYFILE`` :index:`AUTH_SSL_CLIENT_KEYFILE`
     The path and file name of the file containing the private key for